joeyallen761/joeyallen761.github.io/_projects/project4.md

 image: "/images/Projects/DevTales/DevTalesIcon.png"
 ---

-DevTales is a tool for recording and displaying the historical decision-making behind code.
+DevTales is a tool for recording and displaying the historical decision-making behind code, improving knowledge-sharing and collaboration across time.

 <h2>DevTales</h2>